CatalystCode/spk/docs/service-introspection-onboarding.md

 ### Service introspection storage

-Service introspection tool needs a database to store the information about your pipelines and services.
+Service introspection tool needs a database to store the information about your pipelines, builds and deployments.
 Currently, service introspection supports storage in the form of an Azure Storage table.
-Follow the steps below to create it.
+Follow the steps below to create it or use an existing one.

 1. Create an Azure storage account: